bradleypuckett/Comptool-MPLS-IP/README.md

 For the sake of analysis, I have greatly simplified the MPLS and IP lookup algorithms.
 Real implementations are much more complex and may have optimizations for increased performance, but are much more difficult to analyze.

 Secondly, there is a semantic issue that needs to be cleared up.
-I have called my IP lookup data structure a Radix-2 trie.
-This may not be totally accurate, as some deinitions of a radix trie require that it be space-optimized and not store intermediate nodes.
-However I would not consider it to be a simple trie either, as it is a special case that has 2 children per node and compares strings bit-by-bit.
+I have called my IP lookup data structure a Radix-2 tree.
+This may not be totally accurate, as some deinitions of a radix tree require that it be space-optimized and not store intermediate nodes.
+However I would not consider it to be a simple tree either, as it is a special case that has 2 children per node and compares strings bit-by-bit.
 Regardless, the implementation details for both data structures are as follows.

-#### Radix-2 Trie
+#### Radix-2 Tree

-This trie implementation is quite simple, consisting of nodes with pointers to their children.
+This tree implementation is quite simple, consisting of nodes with pointers to their children.
 Each treeNode also has an outInterface field.
 This field is set to the exit interface for a given route, or zero to indicate null.
 ```cpp
 struct treeNode{
     treeNode* zeroPtr;